wso2-extensions/esb-inbound-kafka/docs/config.md

 # Configuring the Kafka Inbound Operation

-WSO2 ESB's Kafka inbound endpoint acts as a message consumer.
-It creates a connection to ZooKeeper and requests messages for either a topic, topics, or topic filters.
+The Kafka inbound endpoint of WSO2 ESB acts as a message consumer.
+It creates a connection to ZooKeeper and requests messages for either a topic/s or topic filters.

 To use the Kafka inbound endpoint, download and install [Apache Kafka](http://kafka.apache.org/downloads.html).